JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

 * To work with shared code or Android-specific code, you can use any computer with an operating system supported by Android Studio.

-To set up an environment for cross-platform mobile development, install and check all the listed tools:
+## Install all the necessary tools

 <table>
    <tr>